-These super easy mashed potatoes without milk are the best way to serve your mashed potato dishes without the addition of dairy!
+These mashed potatoes without milk are the best way to serve your mashed potato dishes without the addition of dairy!
 This recipe is perfect for vegans or anyone who is sensitive to dairy, and it’s just as delicious as classic mashed potatoes!
+You won't even miss the milk!

 Mashed potatoes are such a classic!
 Who doesn’t love a creamy, delicious mash to pair with their meatloaf or turkey?
 I know I do!
 But for those who either can’t have dairy or are vegan, mashed potatoes aren’t always easy to come by!